streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 It allows it to make complex geometry checks, but writing them is also far more complex.

-## `enabledInCountries`
+## `isEnabled`

-Some quests should be enabled only in some countries or disabled in a specific countries.
+Some quests should be enabled or disabled depending on country-specific metadata (stored in the [countrymetadata repository](https://github.com/streetcomplete/countrymetadata)).

-[`override val enabledInCountries = NoCountriesExcept("SE")`](app/src/main/java/de/westnordost/streetcomplete/quests/accepts_cash/AddAcceptsCash.kt) - enabled only in Sweden.
+[`override fun isEnabled(countryInfo: CountryInfo) = !countryInfo.shopsUsuallyAcceptCash`](app/src/main/java/de/westnordost/streetcomplete/quests/accepts_cash/AddAcceptsCash.kt) - enabled only in Sweden.

-[`override val enabledInCountries = AllCountriesExcept("US", "CA")`](app/src/main/java/de/westnordost/streetcomplete/quests/address/AddHousenumber.kt) - not enabled in USA and Canada

 ## `defaultDisabledMessage`